 1. Proper Use of a Baby Stroller

-There are many brands out there in the market, choosing one of high quality as your baby’s safety is a top priority.
+There are many brands out there in the market, and choosing one of high quality for your baby’s safety is a top priority.

 2. Car Safety